Mortgage Rates by Credit Score

 Loan-to-Value Ratio (LTV)

-LTV is the ratio of your loan amount to the property's current value.
-Lenders use this ratio to estimate the loan risks.
-A lower LTV means you have greater equity in the property, thereby decreasing the risk for the lender in the event of default.
+LTV is the ratio of your loan amount to the property’s current value.
+Lenders use this ratio to estimate loan risks.
+A lower LTV means you have greater equity in the property, thereby decreasing the lender’s risk in the event of default.

 Loan Type and Length